-- Article 64 (1) Immovable property is sold by the method of sale specified by the court clerk. - (2) The method of sale of immovable property is bidding, an auction or any other method specified by the Rules of the Supreme Court. - (3) The court clerk must, when carrying out a sale by the method of bidding or an auction, decide on the date and place of the sale and have a court enforcement officer implement the sale. - (4) In the case of the preceding paragraph, the court clerk must, simultaneously with a disposition to have a sale implemented, designate the period for the expression of opinions pursuant to the provisions of Article 70, paragraph (1) and the day on which the ruling specified in Article 69, paragraph (1) is rendered. - (5) In the cases referred to in paragraph (3), a court clerk must give public notice

-- of the indication of the immovable property to be sold, the standard sales price and the date and place of the sale. - (6) A person may file an objection with the enforcement court to a court clerk's measures under the provisions of paragraph (1), paragraph (3), or paragraph (4). - (7) The provisions of the first sentence of Article 10, paragraph (6) and Article 10, paragraph (9) apply mutatis mutandis to cases where an objection under the provisions of the preceding paragraph has been filed.
+- Article 64 (1) Immovable property is sold by the sales method specified by the court clerk. - (2) The sales method of immovable property is bidding, an auction or any other method specified by the Rules of the Supreme Court. - (3) The court clerk must, when carrying out a sale by bidding or an auction, decide on the date and place of the sale and have a court enforcement officer implement the sale. - (4) In the case of the preceding paragraph, the court clerk must, simultaneously with a disposition to have a sale implemented, designate the period for the expression of opinions pursuant to the provisions of Article 70, paragraph (1) and the day on which the ruling specified in Article 69, paragraph (1) is rendered. - (5) In the cases referred to in paragraph (3), a court clerk must give public notice of the indication of the immovable property to be sold, the standard sales price and the date and place of the sale. - (6) A person may file an objection with the enforcement court to a court clerk's disposition under paragraph (1), paragraph (3), or paragraph (4). - (7) The provisions of the first sentence of Article 10, paragraph (6) and Article 10, paragraph (9) apply mutatis mutandis to cases where an objection under the preceding paragraph has been filed.